Patrick Pass: Regular season

+Playoffs

 Coaching career

 In 2012, Pass became the head coach of the Boston Freedom Fighters, a team in the new Professional Developmental Spring League called the "National Spring Football League".

 In 2020, Pass was hired as the head coach for the Massachusetts Pirates, at the time a member of the National Arena League.
-Though the 2020 season was cancelled because of the COVID-19 pandemic, Pass would be hired again as the Pirates' head coach for 2021, their first season in the Indoor Football League.
-Pass would lead the Pirates to an 11-3 regular season record and a 37-34 victory over the Arizona Rattlers in the 2021 United Bowl, the Pirates' first championship in franchise history.
+Though the 2020 season was cancelled because of the COVID-19 pandemic, Pass would be hired again as the Pirates' head coach for 2021, their first season in the Indoor Football League (IFL).
+Pass would lead the Pirates to an 11–3 regular season record and a 37–34 victory over the Arizona Rattlers in the 2021 United Bowl, the Pirates' first championship in franchise history.
 In 2022, Pass transitioned to become the director of football personnel development for the Pirates.

+In 2023, Pass was suspended indefinitely from the IFL for entering the stands and assaulting fans.

+Personal life

+On August 28, 2024, Pass was arrested for assaulting an 82-year-old man at the Planet Fitness gym facility in North Providence, Rhode Island.